antismash/documentation/docs/install.md

 ```

 All the python dependencies are listed in `requirements.txt`, you can grab them
-all and install them with a simple command[^1]:
+all and install them with a simple command:

 ```bash
 pip install -r requirements.txt
 ```

-[^1]: Note: BioPython >= 1.67 has a change to previous versions that breaks
-the antiSMASH sequence quality filter.
-For now, please use BioPython on version 1.65 or 1.66.

 Last but not least, run `download_databases.py` to grab and prepare the
 databases: